 Florida gets a bad rap for a lot of things, but something it’s winning at and can’t be beat by any other state are its natural springs.
-Florida springs can be found all around the state, but primarily in the central region.
+Florida springs can be found all around the state, but primarily in the central region and Ocala National Forest.
 The best ways to enjoy the many freshwater springs include paddleboarding, swimming, glass-bottom boats and just walking along them.

 Time at the theme parks and resorts is great, and totally fun and relaxing, but if you wanted to spend a day paddleboarding and exploring different Florida springs is an awesome idea.
 You won’t regret it.
-Central Florida is home to a never-ending list of fresh water springs and rivers and they’re so easy to experience in addition to your Orlando trip.
+Central Florida is home to a never-ending list of fresh water springs and rivers and they’re so easy to experience in addition to a trip to Universal Orlando or Walt Disney World.

-Finding a good, reputable company or guide service is the first step to a great paddleboarding experience.
+If you don’t have your own paddleboarding gear, finding a good, reputable company or guide service is the first step to a great Florida springs SUP experience.
 Before spending time with Paddleboard Orlando I stalked them on Facebook and Instagram to see the types of adventures they were taking their guests on and the reactions guests were having.
 Everybody was having fun and the sights were awesome, so boom!
 Paddleboard Orlando wins, and they were really great to work with.

 About 30 minutes outside in the town of DeBary, or even closer to Orlando, is Wekiva Island.
 Yep, it’s kind of an island in the middle of the state.
-On Wekiva Island you’ll find a food truck, a bar, meeting space, kayak rentals, and a Paddleboard Orlando station.
+On Wekiva Island you’ll find a food truck, a bar, meeting space, kayak rentals, and a launch site.
 Google Maps link here to the Island.

 The untouched banks and crystal clear water were absolutely perfect for spotting them and watching them swim under us.
-Also seen along the Wekiva River were alligators, egrets and hawks.
-The gators were awesome!
-Most of them were spotted outside of the water, just hanging out on logs or bunches of grass.
+Also seen along the Wekiva River are ibises, egrets and hawks.
+The gators are always awesome!
+Most of them can be spotted outside of the water, just hanging out on logs or bunches of grass.
+While it may seem daunting to paddle, either kayak or standup paddleboard, with alligators, it really isn’t.
+They are NOT interested in people and would sooner swim away.

-Other wildlife to watch for, but that we didn’t see on our paddling journey, includes raccoons, river otters, wild boars and black bears.
-Next time…
+Other wildlife to watch for, but that we haven’t seen oyet paddling on the Wekiva River includes raccoons, river otters, wild boars and black bears.
+We’ve seen all of these creatures in the surrounding forest, but not specifically while paddling the Wekiva River.

 Book this paddleboarding tour here! – weather and time permitting, two Florida springs may be included on this tour